top of page

 Our friends from Sense & Sensibility also find their happiness, though not how the reader might expect in this 88,000 word slow burn, sweet and clean Victorian era vagary.

-AVARICE & AFFECTION
+AVARICE AND AFFECTION

 In Volume Four of our Victorian Vagaries, the Darcys support their married sisters, family, and friends through births, deaths, and weddings, as Lydia follows her passions and saves Sanditon from certain failure.
-Fortune hunters and catty debutantes follow Georgiana through the Ton as she triumphs in love, while Lydia naively misunderstands the intent of her suitors.
+Fortune hunters and catty debutantes follow Georgiana through the ton as she triumphs in love, while Lydia naively misunderstands the intent of her suitors.

 Some friends from Mansfield Park and the cast of Sanditon join us, the Duchess of Devonshire visits, though not how you might expect, and all of our friends' stories conclude in this 95,000 word slow burn, sweet and clean Victorian era vagary.